 At WCC, we use the 5-rock rule for the Free Guard Zone.
 The Free Guard Zone is the area between the hog line and the tee line, excepting the house.
 This means that rocks cannot be taken out of play from the Free Guard Zone by the opposing team before the 6th rock is thrown.
 A rock that is touching or "biting" the house is not in the Free Guard Zone.

 If your team cannot make a game, advise the club manager as soon as possible.
-Remember that if you do not come to play, you are also depriving another team from the opportunity to play.
+Remember that if you do not come to play, you are also depriving another team who has paid to curl the opportunity to play.

 If you are unable to make a game, advise your skip ahead of time and arrange for a spare.
 There is a spare list posted at the club.

 Be prepared to step on the ice at the designated time.

 Greet each of the opposing players with a friendly gesture (fist pump, elbow bump, touching brooms, handshake) and wish them “Good Curling” or “Good game”.